-Administrators can also feel frustration or the sense of being overwhelmed for different reasons as it is estimated that the cost of just one autistic child in the school system can cost $25,000-$100,000 more than a non-autistic child, for a single school year.
-That can be difficult for schools with tight budgets and the sharp increases in autism.
+Administrators can also feel frustration or the sense of being overwhelmed for different reasons, as it is estimated that the cost of just one autistic child in the school system can cost $25,000-$100,000 more than a non-autistic child for a single school year.
+That can be difficult for schools with tight budgets and sharp increases in autism.

 The findings prompted CDC director, Dr. Colleen Boyle, to respond, “It is concerning.”

-The challenge school districts are facing is funding is not keeping up with demand which forces administrators to dip into their general education fund in order to make ends meet.
-While that can be a short-term solution, because the requirements rise each year, the schools are feeling the “financial squeeze.”
+The challenge school districts are facing is funding is not keeping up with demand which forces administrators to dip into their general education fund to make ends meet.
+While that can be a short-term solution because the requirements rise each year, the schools are feeling the “financial squeeze.”

-The CDC’s Boyle said, “There is a significant message for parents or grandparents or prospective parents in this study.
+The CDC’s Boyle said, “There is a significant message for parents, grandparents, or prospective parents in this study.
 The numbers are concerning to us.
 So if you have concerns about your child, don’t wait.